Urik/WTF-did-I-do/README.md

 ## Usage
 You need `npm` and `node` for this to work.
-After these are installed all you have to do is run `npx wtf-did-i-do` and the script will recursively all sub-folders of the folder you executed the script on, and compile the necessary commits.
+After these are installed all you have to do is run `npx wtf-did-i-do` and the script will recursively inspect all sub-folders of the folder you executed the script on, and compile the necessary commits.
 The only mandatory options you should provide are `--from <year-month-date>` and `--author <email>`.

 Output will be sent to standard output, which can be sent to a file as `npx wtf-did-i-do --from 2022-01-01 --author elvispresley@spies.com --format json > output.json`